 - has the space, equipment, and instrumentation needed for your project

 Getting academic credit for your independent research projects

 Work with your adviser to determine whether your research project is also appropriate to receive academic credit toward your degree.

-For projects funded by the Hooper Undergraduate Research Award (HURA), you will be required to register for at least one hour of undergraduate research or independent study every semester you receive HURA funding (including summer).
+For projects funded by the Hooper Undergraduate Research Award (HURA) and the Student-led Projects in the Arts, Creative Activity, and Scholarship (SPArCS), you will be required to register for at least one hour of undergraduate research or independent study every semester you receive funding.